tenebris-tech/ZTBeacon/README.md

 server handling the tunnel.
 This will prevent off-network access to the beacon.

 See `ztbeacon -help` for additional command line options.

+ztbeacon.service is an example service file for Linux users.